 That may seem odd, since the need is largely coming from people already employed in the field, said Bryce Lord.
 But many people working in nonprofits need to learn a specific skill to fill a knowledge gap.

 “People in the nonprofit field may come to it from all walks of the workforce,” said Lord, associate director of UWM’s Helen Bader Institute for Nonprofit Management.
 “They may have a degree in something different, like an MBA or a bachelor’s in an unrelated field.”

-Beginning this fall, UWM will offer microcredentials in eight sought-after skill areas of nonprofit management.
-To earn this new graduate-level credential, students take a cluster of three courses focused on a specific topic, which they can complete in under a year and a half.
-Completion comes with a badge that nonprofit leaders can use on a resume or LinkedIn account as evidence of competency.
+Beginning this fall, UWM will be offering microcredentials in eight sought-after skill areas of nonprofit management.
+To earn a microcredential in Nonprofit Management, students take a cluster of three courses focused on a specific topic.
+This cluster can be completed in a year to a year and a half.
+Completion comes with a badge that can be used on a resume or LinkedIn account as evidence of competency.

 “This is a way for people to get training in a much more concentrated form without having to make a larger investment, in a longer time frame,” Lord said.
 “The microcredentials are creating an ‘a la carte’ system for learners.”

 The inspiration for microcredentialing grew out of a demand by students and employers for shorter, more competency-based learning experiences, said Phyllis King, UWM associate vice chancellor for academic affairs.

 These microcredentials are designed for working people who have not attended college, current college students and those who have completed a degree.
 For those without a degree, the credits earned from completing a microcredential could count toward a formal degree later, dependent upon the specific program requirements.

 “The use of microcredentials could translate into better jobs, higher starting salaries and faster promotion by making a learner’s qualifications clear and transparent to employers,” King said.